dw-thomson/SAGC_scRNAseq_workshop/docs/source/index.rst

 There are no strict academic prerequisites for this workshop, however, those with the following experience will benefit most.

--	Basic understanding of Next Generation Sequencing and modern high throughput omics experiments.
+-	Basic understanding of Next Generation Sequencing and modern high throughput Omics experiments.
 -	Decent working knowledge of R.